 The first step in the Microsoft Office 365 journey was completed in 2018, with the transition of email to the Exchange Online platform.

-- The next phase is the implementation of OneDrive starting in spring 2020.
+- The next phase is the implementation of OneDrive to replace H: Drives in 2020.

 - Planning is underway for further implementations through 2022, including: